 Uroflowmetry before the surgery showed a mean Qmax of 2 (0-9) ml/sec.
 In 5 patients who were not having cystostomy ultrasonography showed a mean PVR of 62 ml (40-400) ml (the sonography was done only without filling phase and the patient was told to empty the bladder before sonography).

 Three patients had positive U/C yield to the growth of susceptible E.Coli which were treated according to antibiotic sensitivity.

-Total 10 patients were having cystostomy at the time of presentation, in 5 patients’ cystostomy was perform at time of failed retrograde accessing.
+Total 10 patients were having cystostomy at the time of presentation, in 5 patients’ cystostomy was perform at the time of failed retrograde accessing.
 Preoperative uroflowmetry demonstrate Qmax 2 (0-9) ml/sec and ultrasonography showed PVR of 315ml ranging from 35- 1000ml.
-In post operation uroflowmetry Qmax was raised to 19ml/sec (P-value <0.001) at 2 month, 18ml/sec (P-value <0.001) at 6 month and 15(12-17) ml/sec (P-value <0.001) at 12 month.
+In post-operation uroflowmetry Qmax was raised to 19ml/sec (P-value <0.001) at 2 month, 18ml/sec (P-value <0.001) at 6 month and 15(12-17) ml/sec (P-value <0.001) at 12 month.
 PVR values were 9ml ranging from 5 to 31ml with P-value The procedure was performed by general anesthesia in 4 patients, spinal anesthesia in 3 patients, and IV sedation in 8 patients respectively.

 Table 1.
-Comparison of baseline clinical characteristics before and after treatment.
+Comparison of baseline clinical characteristics before and after treatment

 315 (35-1000) cc

 2 (0-9) ml/sec